Great big granola cookies that are grain-free, oil-free and vegan! Avocado takes the place of oil.

 Any type of dried fruit will work in the recipe, or you can take the chocolate chip route.
 For the latter, I recommend the miniature variety (no need to chop in the food processor).
 I add small amounts of stevia (I packet), cinnamon (1/2 teaspoon) and vanilla (1 teaspoon), too, but they are entirely optional.

-The avocado worked like a dream; I will definitely use it more in my morning bakes!
+The avocado works like a dream; I will definitely use it more in my morning bakes!
 Kids and skeptical partners will never guess that it is there.

 - 1 medium-large banana, mashed (about ½ cup)